 In a skillet over medium heat on the stove, melt the butter and whisk in the brown sugar replacement.
 Continue to cook until the sugar is dissolved.

-Add the vanilla, cinnamon and nutmeg to the skillet, and whisk to combine.
+Add the heavy whipping cream, vanilla, cinnamon and nutmeg to the skillet, and whisk to combine.